industrial kettle with agitator

 Material: stainless steel 304 or 316L

 Stainless steel 304 is sufficient for many foods, beverages, and products with low chemical aggressiveness.
 It is durable, economical, and easy to maintain.
-Conversely, 316L is advisable when chlorides, acids, saline ingredients, pharmaceuticals, or more stringent sanitary requirements are present.
+On the other hand, 316L is advisable when chlorides, acids, saline ingredients, pharmaceuticals, or more demanding sanitary requirements are present.

-A common mistake is to request 316L “because it is better” without reviewing the actual process.
-Yes, it has greater corrosion resistance, but it also increases cost.
-In lines where the product is not aggressive and cleaning is well controlled, 304 can operate for years without issue.
-However, using 304 with brines, hot acidic products, or strong chemical cleanings usually results in pitting, stains, and avoidable complaints.
+A common mistake is requesting 316L “because it is better” without reviewing the actual process.
+Yes, it has higher corrosion resistance, but it also increases the cost.
+In lines where the product is not aggressive and cleaning is well controlled, 304 can operate for years without issues.
+Conversely, using 304 with brines, hot acidic products, or strong chemical cleaning usually results in pitting, stains, and avoidable claims.

 Heating options